tensorflow/privacy/privacy/bolt_on/README.md

   2. Projects weights to R, the radius of the hypothesis space, after each batch.
 This value is configurable by the user.
   3. Limits learning rate
-  4. Use a strongly convex loss function (see compile)
+  4. Uses a strongly convex loss function (see compile)

 For more details on the strong convexity requirements, see:
 Bolt-on Differential Privacy for Scalable Stochastic Gradient